-The Imperial apartments represent one third of the self-guided tour of the Hofburg Palace interiors, sending you through around 20 rooms that offer intriguing clues to the character of their previous Habsburg occupants.
+The Imperial apartments represent one part of the self-guided tour of the Sisi Museum and Hofburg interiors, sending you through around 20 rooms that offer intriguing clues to the character of their previous Habsburg occupants.

-- Journey through the apartments used by Emperor Franz Joseph and Empress Elisabeth
+- Journey through apartments used by Emperor Franz Joseph and Empress Elisabeth in the late 1800s

 - Puts you in the middle of some pretty impressive history